-As a default, Ubuntu 16.04 LTS servers assign the PHP 7.0 version.
-Though PHP 5.6 is coming to the end of life in December of 2018, some applications may not be compatible with PHP 7.0.
+In this article, we will be discussing how to install Multiple PHP Versions on Ubuntu 16.04.
+Ubuntu 16.04 LTS servers assign the PHP 7.0 version by default.
+Although PHP 5.6 is currently EOL (end of life) as of December of 2018, some applications may not be compatible with PHP 7.0.
 For this tutorial, we instruct on how to switch between PHP 7.0 and PHP 5.6 for Apache and the overall default PHP version for Ubuntu.
-Continue reading “Install Multiple PHP Versions on Ubuntu 16.04”

 PHP is a programming language that can run with Apache or Microsoft IIS and works with your server to execute the requests that make up your website.
 88% of online sites run on, soon to be vulnerable PHP 5.X technology.
 At the close of this year, scheduled by Dec 31, 2018 security support will end for our dear old friend PHP 5.6, meaning bugs and security fixes will not be tended to and could lead to security vulnerabilities.
 Each PHP version gets supported actively for two years while the third year only gets critical security updates.
 Luckily, the PHP gods had smiled upon us and extended the life for just a year longer than the typical PHP version before giving us the new year deadline.
 For all of you developers out there wanting to know exactly what is changing, here’s a helpful migration guide from PHP 5.6 to PHP 7.X.